Call Us

 - You are confident that you (or your helper) can perform the Epley correctly.

-Cornerstone’s Dizziness Clinics has experienced vestibular therapists that can expertly diagnose your type of BPPV, and treat it with the Epley, Gufoni’s, Semont’s or any other appropriate manoeuvre.
+Cornerstone’s Dizziness Clinics has experienced vestibular physiotherapists that can expertly diagnose your type of BPPV, and treat it with the Epley, BBQ roll, Gufoni’s, Semont’s or any other appropriate manoeuvre.
+Contact us today and let us help.

 Questions?
 We're happy to help!